HomeSellingExpert brand logo

 Related: What kind of problems will a solicitor help me avoid when buying at auction?

-If you want a solicitor who can help with a pre-auction legal pack, call me now on 0330 223 5568 (or email on advice@homesellingexpert.co.uk).
+If you want a solicitor who can help with a pre-auction legal pack, email me at advice@homesellingexpert.co.uk.
 I'll be happy to put you in touch with my solicitor.

 2. Check the auction fees & process